uri3lrex/rest_server_assignment1/README.md

 - [ ] INNOVATIVE: Probs use local storage to retain the results of the search.
 - [ ] CREATIVE (week 4 weekend): Add a fun UI with picture changes
 - [ ] INNOVATIVE: Auto-suggest cities
+- [ ] INNOVATIVE : Add insights of clothing!!! and maybe trips!!
+- [ ] INNOVATIVE: Adding a date!

 ## Documentation: